OpenDataDSL/website/blog/2023-06-15-weather/index.md

 ### Storing the information of weather stations
-For the different weather stattions in various locations we store the information in objects and their properties.
+For the different weather stations in various locations we store the information in objects and their properties.
 The following screenshot gives a view how it looks like in the ODSL Web-Portal.

 <img className={styles.product_screenshot} src="/img/blog/weather/Objects.PNG" />